FuzzyMistborn/wg-easy/README.md

 You have found the easiest way to install & manage WireGuard on any Linux host!

-Forked from the original repo because of [this issue](https://github.com/WeeJeWel/wg-easy/issues/56).
+~~Forked from the original repo because of [this issue](https://github.com/WeeJeWel/wg-easy/issues/56).
 I didn't want to get daily image update notifications when nothing changed.
-I've enabled dependabot as well.
+I've enabled dependabot as well.~~
+## Archived!
+Looks like development has gone in a new direction on the main repo and there's now version tags to pin to!
+So this image is no longer needed.

 <p align="center">
   <img src="./assets/screenshot.png" width="802" />